SuperCh-SE-NCSU/txts/slides/talk1.md

 - We will develop this website using self-developed Python regular expression and Scrapy (a fast high-level screen scraping and web crawling framework, used to crawl websites and extract structured data from their pages) using Agile Development Model.

 - <div style="font-size:35px"><b> Self-developed Python regular expression:</b></div>
 <i>We are going to use python urllib module which opens a communication link with a URL to download the raw content of the web site.
-And we will parse the raw content using regular expression and design data structure to store the information.</i>
+Then we will parse the raw content using regular expression and design data structure to store the information.</i>

 - <div style="font-size:35px"><b>Scrapy:</b></div>
-<i>Scrapy is an open-course and collaborative framework for extracting the data you need from websites.
-In a fast, simple, yet extensible way.</i>
+<i>Scrapy is an open-course and collaborative framework for extracting the data you need from websites in a fast, simple, yet extensible way.</i>

 #Goals: